 Weekday mornings can be hectic – packing lunches and backpacks, finding lost shoes and library books, and making sure everyone has a good breakfast to start the day.
 Serve up a homemade breakfast even on busy days by making family favorites ahead and freezing.

-Bake up a batch of your family’s favorite muffins and freeze.
+Bake up a batch of your family’s favorite muffins and freeze them.
 After baking, allow them to cool completely.
 Then arrange on a baking sheet to freeze.
 Once frozen, store them in an airtight container or zip-top freezer bag.

 Defrost one muffin or a few at a time in an airtight container overnight and enjoy for breakfast!
 Forgot to take them out of the freezer?
 Microwave on low power for a quick defrost to enjoy warm muffins!